1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Starting Fall 2025, tuition and mandatory fees at all UMass campuses will be fully covered for undergraduate students from households earning $75,000 or less through a combination of federal, state, and university-funded financial aid.
-The campuses announced the tuition and fee-free pledge to remove barriers to college and simplify the cost for students and families with the greatest financial needs.
+In Fall 2025, tuition and mandatory fees at all UMass campuses became fully covered for undergraduate students from households earning $75,000 or less through a combination of federal, state, and university-funded financial aid.
+The campuses have the tuition and fee-free pledge to remove barriers to college and simplify the cost for students and families with the greatest financial needs.

 "These programs are highlighting how truly affordable a UMass degree is, and I applaud our UMass chancellors for their efforts to ensure students and families are aware of that fact,” said UMass President Marty Meehan.
 “Since 2015, the University of Massachusetts system has made record investments in university-funded aid, boosting it by 80 percent to $422 million annually.